whynoodle/homelab-diagram/README.md

 |     <img src="https://upload.wikimedia.org/wikipedia/commons/e/e6/Windows_11_logo.svg" width=40% height=40%>        |  <img src="https://upload.wikimedia.org/wikipedia/commons/0/05/Windows_10_Logo.svg" width=40% height=40%>     |
 |-----------------------|-----------------------|
 | - RAM: 6 GB (not recommended), 8 GB (minimum) and 16 GB (recommended).|- RAM: 6 GB (not recommended), 8 GB (minimum) and 16 GB (recommended).|
-|- Processor: Your PC should meet the basic Windows™ 11 requirements i.e Core i3 8th Gen, Ryzen 3000, Snapdragon 8c, or above.| - Processor: N/A </br> This is a bit of a hit or miss, but it is highly recom
+|- Processor: Your PC should meet the basic Windows™ 11 requirements i.e Core i3 8th Gen, Ryzen 3000, Snapdragon 8c, or above.| - Processor: N/A </br> This is a bit of a hit or miss, but it is highly recommeneded that your processor is listed in the [supported CPU lists for Windows 11 requirements](https://learn.microsoft.com/en-gb/windows-hardware